Social Media: Getting Started

 - Why are we posting this?
 How does it align with the strategy and brand/mission of Manhattan College?

 - Where will this be posted?
 Facebook?
 Twitter?
 Instagram?
 Modify posts according to the voice and tone of that particular channel.

 - What day/time?
 Consider the best times of day to post, based on the audience and content you're posting.

 It is highly recommended that every account maintain an editorial calendar, created by providers Hootsuite, Tweetdeck, or Sprout Social.
 Content strategy requires a lot of time, attention and work, and should be monitored every day throughout the week.
 Posts should be created based on the above criteria.

-According to our policy guidelines, the main e-mail address for your academic or campus department or organization should be the one associated with your social media account (i.e. firstname.lastname@example.org), not a personal e-mail account.
+According to our policy guidelines, the main e-mail address for your academic or campus department or organization should be the one associated with your social media account (i.e. email@example.com), not a personal e-mail account.
 If the department e-mail is already in use, use that of a sub-department e-mail.
-This way, the department always has access, and isn't locked out if the previous social media manager is no longer with the College.
+This way, the department always has access, and is not locked out if the previous social media manager is no longer with the College.

 Faculty/administrators: if your division's social media manager is a student, there needs to be an employee supervisor who has access to usernames/passwords at all times, and shared with at least 1-2 people in the department.

 Each social media platform has a different aesthetic and set of goals.
 Please consider your audience and post accordingly.